MrRooten/GodThings/README.md

 # Godthings
 This project is a framework of Windows system analysis
 ## Godthings.sys
-  This is kernel driver of this project
+  This is kernel driver of this project that supply some kernel mode ability.

 ## GodAgent.exe
-  This is main program of this project
+  This is main program of this project.

 ## GtGui.exe
-  This is gui of this project that write by WPF
+  This is the gui application of this GodAgent.exe that write in C#/WPF,

 ## gtlib
-  This is a python library wrap for functions that implement in GodAgent.exe
+  This is a python library wrap for functions that implement in GodAgent.exe,